rackerlabs/support-how-to/content/how-to/rackspace-email/view-invoice-history-cloud-office-control-panel/index.md

 2. On the **Billing** tab, click **Invoices**.

-   A list of invoices displays with the amount of each invoice and a brief description.
+   A list of invoices displays the amount of each invoice and a brief description.

    {{<image src="picture2.png" alt="" title="">}}

 3. Click an invoice number to view a detailed invoice.

    - To print the invoice, click **Print Invoice** in the top right-hand corner of the invoice window.
-   - To export the invoice as a comma-separated-values (CSV) file, click **Export CSV**, and then save the file to your computer.
+   - To export the invoice as a comma-separated-values (CSV) file, click **Export CSV** and then save the file to your computer.

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).